 Education, Experience, and Certifications:

-• Bachelor’s Degree in Recreation, Leisure Services or a related field and five (5) years experience in recreation or leisure services; or any equivalent combination of education and experience.
+• Bachelor’s Degree in Electrical Engineering or related field from an accredited college or university; or equivalent combination of education and experience.

-• Must possess valid State of Tennessee Driver’s license.
+• Must possess or obtain Class “D” State of Tennessee Driver’s license.

 PRIMARY JOB TASKS: